mazeincoding/LLM-live-crypto/README.md

 Another problem: while the AI is answering the user, it can't see the data in real-time.
 How do we handle this?
 - we could stop generating response after 5s to give it new data
 - or just accept the limitation

+To be real, it's not a big deal.
+The coolest thing about this project is:
+- that it can see data in real-time
+- and know when to say something
+- while being able to answer questions by the user based on what has already happened

+Sure, it would be even cooler if, while answering a question, it said "but wait a sec, now this happened".